RMNCLDYO/perplexity-ai-toolkit/README.md

 - `requests`: For making HTTP requests to the Perplexity API.
 - `python-dotenv`: (*Optional*) For loading environment variables from an `.env` file.

-## Getting an Account and API Key
-1. **Create an Account**: Visit [Perplexity AI](https://perplexity.ai) and sign up for an account.
-2. **Open the API Page**: Once logged in, navigate to your account settings and click on API.
-You can also access the page [here](https://www.perplexity.ai/pplx-api).
-3. **Generate an API Key**: The API key is a your access token that can be used until it is manually refreshed or deleted.

 ## Installation
 Clone the repository and install the required dependencies:
 ```bash